HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_01.jpg)

-Download your tracing template format (A4 for A3 shields, Letter for Tabloid shields).
-If you do not have access to printers, you can draw your own template.
-Our tracing templates have dimensions!
+Download your tracing template.
+A4-sized templates are available for A3-sized shields.
+Letter-sized templates are available for Tabloid-sized shields.
+If you do not have access to a printer, you can draw your own template using the dimensions shown on the template.

 ---